matplotlib/matplotlib/doc/devel/testing.rst

    import numpy as np

    @check_figures_equal(extensions=['png'], tol=100)
-   def test_plot(fig_test, fig_ref):
+   def test_parametric_circle_plot(fig_test, fig_ref):
        red_circle_ref = plt.Circle((0, 0), 0.2, color='r', clip_on=False)
        fig_ref.add_artist(red_circle_ref)
        theta = np.linspace( 0 , 2 * np.pi , 150 )
        radius = 0.4
        fig_test.plot(radius * np.cos( theta ), radius * np.sin( theta ),
        color='r')

 In this example, one of the argument is ``tol=100`` where tol is used for the determining the tolerance (a color value difference, where 255 is the maximal difference).
 The test fails if the average pixel difference is greater than this value.

 See the documentation of `~matplotlib.testing.decorators.image_comparison` and